Neuro-Mechatronics-Interfaces/Input_Utilities/README.md

 # Input Utilities #

 Simple compilable executables written in `c` for emulating keyboard/mouse inputs (Windows 11).
+**Note that the "XBOX" controller emulates keyboard keystrokes.** You can test it at https://reaction-task.nml.wtf/debug/keypad (it will not work on https://reaction-task.nml.wtf/debug/gamepad).

 ## Contents ##
 Each `.c` file should have everything in it that's needed to compile.